Innovating a new era

 |Fuel Cell system||Ballard FC Velocity MK1100 stack with Forze balance of plant|

 |Chassis||Adess LMP3 monocoque|

-The Forze VII is build to compete against gasoline powered cars in the SuperCar Challenge.
-By competing in the race at the Gamma Racing Days the Forze VII will be the first hydrogen electric race car, which has ever competed in a race against normal gasoline powered cars.
+The Forze VII is build to compete against gasoline powered cars in the Supercar Challenge.
+By competing in the race at the Gamma Racing Days 2017 the Forze VII became the first hydrogen electric race car, which has ever competed in an official race against gasoline powered cars.

-This competition has multiple classes.
-We will start with the F7 in one of the lower classes, but it gives the team the opportunity to keep improving the performance and keep developing fuel cell technology to an even higher level.
+This competition has multiple divisions.
+The Forze VII debuted in one of the lower classes.
+This gives the team the opportunity to keep improving the performance and keep developing fuel cell technology to an even higher level.

-The race is over 45 minutes.
-Therefore the race cars have to have some endurance performance as well.
+The Supercar Challenge has a 45 minute race and a 60 minute race.
+Therefore the race cars require some endurance performance as well.
 Endurance is one of the advantages of fuel cell technology.
 By competing in this race the team can fully utilize the qualities of fuel cell technology!